 After several years of living in Palestina, Nicholas returned to Mira right after the bishop who replaced his uncle died.
 In the end, he became a bishop after all.
 During the day, Nicholas preached about the faith, and during the night, he prayed.
 Some stories say that he sold all of his property and gave the money he earned to the poor.

 Nicholas died on December 6, 340 (the exact year is unclear).
 The date of his death is celebrated as Nikolinje (Saint Nicholas’ Day).
-Also on this day, people called Nikola, Nikolina, Nikolica, Nina, Nino, Nika, and Niko celebrate their name day.
+On this day, people called Nikola, Nikolina, Nikolica, Nina, Nino, Nika, and Niko celebrate their name day.

-Nicholas is considered to be the protector of children, sailors, fisherman, the poor, students, girls, pharmacists, prisoners, merchants, and travelers.
+Nicholas is considered to be the protector of children, sailors, fishermen, the poor, students, girls, pharmacists, prisoners, merchants, and travelers.

 He is also the protector of the island of Sicily and many cities around the world.
 In Croatia, he is the protector of Varaždin, Koprivnica, Krapina, Baška Voda, Kraljevica, and Krilo Jesenice.

 Saint Nicholas is known best for his reputation for giving gifts to children.
 This legend was born from a story of a poor man and his three daughters.
 Since they were very poor, the father didn’t have enough for a dowry to marry off his daughters.
 Instead, he decided to sell their beauty and youth to earn the money.
 Saint Nicholas heard about the father’s plan and decided to help the family.

 One night, Nicholas threw a bag full of golden coins into their house through the window.
 After this, the father was able to afford the dowry for one of his daughters.
 Saint Nicholas did this a second time and then the father was able to marry off his second daughter.
 The third time, the father decided to keep watch at night in hopes of catching the man who kept giving them money.